-I currently work as a visiting associate professor at the UIC School of Design.
+I am currently an assistant professor at the UIC School of Design.
 I also maintain an active (but slow) practice in editorial and book design.
 If you have questions about my research or ideas for a potential collaboration, don’t hesitate to get in touch.

 This site was designed and built by Jacob Lindgren.